About

 1970s – 1980s

-Cassette players and period analog gear filled the room.
-PN532 readers were wired directly into the cassette slots — visitors inserted a cassette into their chosen slot and tapped their wristband to record their analog hook.
+Cassette players and period analogue gear filled the room.
+PN532 readers were wired directly into the cassette slots: visitors inserted a cassette into their chosen slot and tapped their wristband to record their analogue hook.

 CD Room